 Hot dogs are usually eaten topped with sauces.
 Most people choose mustard as topping on their hot dog while children usually prefer to eat them with tomato ketchup.

 Did you know that bananas float when you put them in a bowl of water.
 Go on and try it.
-Do you know which other fruit float?
-Read more about the banana in our kids news section (September 2017)
+Other fruit that float are apples, watermelons, strawberries and lemons.

 These popular sweets originally were made with the extract from the roots of the liquorice plant.
 However, liquorice is not only available in form of black strings today, but, especially in Asia, they sell these sweets in all colours but mainly as red strings.
 Liquorice comes also with strawberry, cherry or raspberry flavour.